 Always carefully give the blade a tug to be sure it’s truly locked in place.
 Use gloves if you’ve just finished cutting—blades get very hot when cutting wood or metal.
 Check out our best work gloves if you want some suggestions on what we find works best.

 Your attention will be on the intersection of the blade with the material once you start the cut, but the blade extends far beyond that.
-Be sure the blade won’t hit anything when it quickly moves back and forth from its furthest limit.
+Be sure the blade won’t hit anything as it quickly moves back and forth from its furthest limit.

-How to Use a Reciprocating Saw Like a Pro Means Varying Your Speed
+How to Use a Reciprocating Saw Shoe

 If the blade cuts slowly through the material, making you feel like you can skip the gym this week, it can mean a couple of things.
 It might indicate that the blade is dull and ready for replacement.
 It also might simply mean that you’re not letting the saw do the heavy lifting.

 In thicker or denser material, gently rock the saw while you cut.
 You’ll find it typically results in faster progress.
-Rocking the saw engages less of the teeth of the reciprocating saw blade.
+Rocking the saw engages fewer of the teeth of the reciprocating saw blade.
 This helps the blade focus on a smaller section of the cut as you go.
 It also helps chip ejection—clearing the path for the next stroke.